cloudposse/terraform-opsgenie-incident-management/modules/team_routing_rule/README.md

 ## Important Note

-Due to the OpsGenie Provider there is a difference of block nested based on type
+Due to the Opsgenie terraform provider issue, there is a difference in the configuration of the `time_restriction` blocks based on `type`.

 [Github Issue #282](https://github.com/opsgenie/terraform-provider-opsgenie/issues/282)